 Thereafter he will flee to the unreal but pleasant world of his imagination.
 This is the beginning of sexual addiction, so well described by Patrick Carnes.

 So often the habit of masturbation becomes compulsive, that is to say, the person is not able to control masturbatory activity in spite of great efforts to do so.
-Usually such a person is lacking in insight and needs therapy in conjunction with spiritual direction.
+Usually such a person will benefit from therapy, in order to gain insight into the causes of habitual masturbation, in conjunction with spiritual direction.

 Sometimes, however, the habit of masturbation is temporary and circumstantial.
 For example, as soon as an individual is out of a given environment, the tendency to masturbate disappears.
 In one environment a twenty-five-year-old nun was surrounded by older religious with whom there was no real communication, and in the second environment she was working with religious of her own age.
 She was quick to realize that she was isolated and lonely in the first group, and engaged in real relationships in the second.
 Many other examples could be given where the masturbatory activity is symptomatic of other underlying forces in the person's life.